-Scots make Butler smile but menacing Boks await
+Scots make Butler smile, but menacing Boks await

 It was disjointed and a distance away from anything resembling their best stuff.
 Two visits to the Georgia 22 in the first 40 minutes and zero points, problems at the breakdown, 46 minutes to land their first blow - if it was a Butler movie it was less The Game Of Their Lives and more The Ugly Truth.

-Everything that Scotland did - a close to first choice 23 at that - had to be seen in the context, not of Georgia, but of South Africa.
+Everything that Scotland did - a close to first choice 23 at that - had to be seen in the context not of Georgia but of South Africa.
 Scotland's performances have improved game on game, from Italy to France at home and then France away.

 This was a small step back despite the five-try, 33-point second half, Duhan van der Merwe scoring his 19th and 20th Test tries and Kyle Steyn scoring his ninth in only his 13th Test.